R4ND3LL/EntityFrameworkRuler/docs/Vsix.md

 3) Run the [ef dbcontext scaffold](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) command and the design-time service will do the rest.

 -------
-### Initializing DB Context Rules _Without_ an EDMX:
+### Initializing DB Context Rules _without_ an EDMX:
 1) Reference [EntityFrameworkRuler.Design](https://www.nuget.org/packages/EntityFrameworkRuler.Design/) from the EF Core project.
-2) Run the [ef dbcontext scaffold](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) command and the design-time service will do the rest.
-By default, if no rule file found, a complete model is generated based on the current EF Core model.
-The rules can then be modified, and applied by re-running the [scaffold](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) command.
+2) Run the [ef dbcontext scaffold](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) command and a complete rule file will be generated based on the reverse engineered model.
+The rules can then be modified, and changes applied by re-running the [scaffold](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) command.

 -------
 ### DB Context Customization and Ongoing DB Maintenance

-1) With [VS Extension](https://marketplace.visualstudio.com/items?itemName=Randell.EF-Ruler) installed, right click on the json rules file and go to _Edit DB Context Rules_.
+1) Edit the rules json by hand, or with the [VS Extension](https://marketplace.visualstudio.com/items?itemName=Randell.EF-Ruler) installed, right click on the rules file and go to _Edit DB Context Rules_.
-2) Adjust the model as necessary using the editor UI.
+2) Adjust the model as necessary using the editor:
 ![RuleEditorPreview.png](RuleEditorPreview.png)
+3) Apply the customizations (see below).

 -------
 ### Applying Model Customizations:
 1) Reference NuGet package [EntityFrameworkRuler.Design](https://www.nuget.org/packages/EntityFrameworkRuler.Design/) from the EF Core project.
-This is a Design-Time reference, meaning EF Core can use it during the scaffolding process but the assembly will NOT appear in the project build output.
+This is a design-time reference, meaning it will _not_ appear in the project build output, but will interact with EF Core's reverse engineer process.
 2) Run the [ef dbcontext scaffold](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) command and the design-time service will apply all changes as per the json rule file.
+The rule file itself will also sync up with the reverse engineered model.

 -------
-### Adding/Removing Tables From the Model:
+### Adding or Removing Tables From the Model:
 By default, a rule file generated from EDMX limits tables and columns to just what was in the EDMX.
 That way, an identical model can be generated.

 If it's time to add a table or column to the model, adjust the IncludeUnknownTables/IncludeUnknownColumns flags at the relevant level.

 If the database schema contains a lot of tables that you don't want to generate entities for, then enabling IncludeUnknownTables is not a good idea.
-Instead, manually create the table entry in the rule file (using the Editor UI) and set IncludeUnknownColumns to true.
-On the next scaffold, the entity and table rules will be generated fully.
+Instead, manually create the table entry in the rule file (using the [Editor]((https://marketplace.visualstudio.com/items?itemName=Randell.EF-Ruler))) and set IncludeUnknownColumns to true.
+On the next scaffold, the new entity will be generated fully.

 You can remove entities from the model by marking the corresponding table (or column) as _Not Mapped_.